OPS-E2E-PPE/VBA-Docs/api/Project.overallocatedassignments.md

 ---
-title: OverAllocatedAssignments Object (Project) ms.prod: project-server ms.assetid: b2856ebf-cff2-04a6-53c9-123de09f2a3b
+title: OverAllocatedAssignments object (Project) ms.service: project-server ms.assetid: b2856ebf-cff2-04a6-53c9-123de09f2a3b
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OverAllocatedAssignments Object (Project)
+# OverAllocatedAssignments object (Project)

 Represents a collection of **[Assignment](Project.Assignment.md)** objects where the resource is overallocated.

 ## Remarks

 Use the **[Item](Project.OverAllocatedAssignments.Item.md)** property to get a single **Assignment** object from the **OverAllocatedAssignments** collection.

 ## Example

 The following example finds assignments where the resource is overallocated.
 When the overPeak argument is **False**, the overallocation is not greater than the maximum resource time available (100%).
 If you set overPeak to **True**, the example finds overallocated assignments that exceed maximum resource time available, such as 150%.